Impact of tidal environment on galaxy clustering in GAMA: Results

 One of the important routes to measuring cosmological information and testing relativistic gravity on large scales is through RSD observations \citep{Peebles1980,Kaiser87,Hamilton92}.
-It has been suggested by a number of authors that the presence of assembly bias can possibly affect the redshift space distortion measurement and potentially bias the cosmological constraints \citep{2019JCAP...10..020O}.
+It has been suggested by a number of authors that the presence of assembly bias can possibly affect the RSD measurement and potentially bias the cosmological constraints \citep{2019JCAP...10..020O}.
 We therefore look at the effect on the measurement of the growth rate with and without the assembly bias parameters introduced in this analysis.
 We do this using the parameter $\gamma_{\rm HV}$ which parameterises the ratio of measured growth rate to the true growth rate in the standard model.
 This is generally a good approximation at large scales and useful for this preliminary work.
 Ideally for future studies it will be important to use simulations with different $f\sigma_8$ in place of using this simple scaling of halo velocities.
 We also remind the reader that our model includes a tidal anisotropy dependence of the galaxy occupation, but that this is part of the simulation-based modelling: we do not need to estimate the tidal anisotropy of the observed galaxies.

 The one-dimensional likelihood of $\gamma_{\rm HV}$ is shown in Figure~\ref{fig:HODext}.
-It shows that the posterior obtained in our analysis using various combinations of measured statistics and with and without assembly bias changes by less than 2$\sigma$.
-The $\gamma_{\rm HV}=0.9 \pm 0.06$ from clustering and without assembly bias compared to $\gamma_{\rm HV}=0.83 \pm 0.07$ when allowing for assembly bias are consistent with each other within $1\sigma$.
+It shows that the posteriors obtained in our analysis using various combinations of measured statistics and with and without assembly bias change the preferred value of $\gamma_{\rm HV}$ by less than 2$\sigma$.
+The value $\gamma_{\rm HV}=0.9 \pm 0.06$ from clustering and without assembly bias compared to $\gamma_{\rm HV}=0.83 \pm 0.07$ when allowing for assembly bias are consistent with each other within $1\sigma$.
 Similarly when comparing the combined fit from clustering and VVF data, the resulting figures of $\gamma_{\rm HV}=0.94 \pm 0.05$ without assembly bias and $\gamma_{\rm HV}=0.86 \pm 0.05$ with assembly bias are consistent within $2\sigma$.